teammixture/tumblr-mixture/README.md

 ### Notes:

-There are some settins you will need to change to match your project and details:
+There are some settings you will need to change to match your project and details:

 - apiKey // http://www.tumblr.com/docs/en/api/v2
 - blogAddress // your-address.tumblr.com